cloudflare/workers-web-experiments/d1-todos/README.md

 ### Deployment

-In order to be able to deploy any of the applications you'll need to modify their `deploy` script by replacing the `CLOUDFLARE_ACCOUNT_ID` value with your own and by also choosing a different project name (you need a different project name because different pages projects cannot have the same name).
+In order to be able to deploy any of the applications you'll need to set up their name and provide your Cloudflare account id, you can do so by simply running `npm run deploy-setup` and following the instructions.

+> Alternatively you can manually update the `deploy` scripts of the package.json files of each application.

+> Note: you need to use project names different from the current onces since different pages projects cannot have the same names (and the current onces are already used by us).

-After that, to deploy any app simply run: `npm run deploy`
+After having set the id and project names, to deploy any app simply run: `npm run deploy`

 A prompt will let you choose what application to deploy (or all of them).